 Vegetable broth or chicken broth will work best.
 Don't worry, it won't detract from the natural flavor of the rice at all!

-Store any leftover rice in an airtight container in the refrigerator, where it'll last for 4 to 5 days.
+Store any leftover rice in an airtight container in the refrigerator.
+Leftovers can be refrigerated for 3-4 days.

 Mix the rice around and heat in increments so that it's heated completely.